iid-ulaval/FIJO-code/README.md

     or by downloading it manually [here](URL) and unzipping it `data/` directory at the root of the repository.

-2. One the dataset is downloaded, you can reproduce our dataset statistics as well as the results for each of our models in one simple command :
+2. Once the dataset is downloaded, you can reproduce our dataset statistics as well as the results for each of our models in one simple command :

     - To reproduce dataset stats, run the following command :
          ```bash